imabdulsalam1/imabdulsalam1/README.md

 ## 💼 Professional Experience

-### **Founder & Lead Developer - Bits Accurate** *(Present)*
+### **Flutter Developer - Bits Accurate** *(Present)*
-Building a precision-focused software development studio specializing in high-quality mobile applications and custom software solutions.
+Building high-quality mobile applications as a member of a precision-focused software development team.
 - **Accuracy in Software Development** - Our core commitment
-- Leading projects for diverse clients
+- Working on diverse client projects
 - Specializing in Flutter, GetX, and PHP API integration
 - Delivering projects under strict quality standards and NDAs